 Like Photoshop, signing an image with GIMP is a little complicated; it requires you to scan a real hand-drawn signature.
 The step-by-step details are outlined below:

-Draw your signature with a fine point black Sharpie on a piece of white paper.
-Either scan or snap a photo of this hand-drawn signature; ensure it’s a high-quality image.
+Draw your signature with a fine-point black Sharpie on white paper.
+Either scan or snap a photo of this hand-drawn signature; ensure it’s high-quality.
 Save it as a JPEG file.

-The next step is to open the image in GIMP, followed by selecting Colors > Threshold.
+The next step is opening the image in GIMP, then selecting Colors > Threshold.
 You’ll then be able to adjust a slider.
 Make the signature as black as possible and the background all white.
 You’re essentially tweaking the contrast and brightness here.

 Then, use the Select by Color tool to delete the white background in the original layer.
 Get rid of any remaining white background with the Eraser tool.
 You’ll now be left with your black signature and a transparent background.
 Save your newly created digital signature.

 The final step is to open the image you want to sign and add and overlay your digital signature.
 Tweak its size to fit the document.

 - GIMP is a free program